not-nexus/shelf-lib-js/README.md

 The second parameter when requiring the library is an object holding various options that can change the behavior of the library.

 * `logLevel` - Sets the desired amount of logging.
 Values can be: "info", "debug", or "warning".
-The value defaults to "warning"
+The value defaults to "warning".
+WARNING: If the logLevel is set to "debug", the logger will log your Shelf authentication token.
+Log with "debug" at your own peril.
 * `strictHostCheck` - Turns off request strictHostCheck.
 This defaults to `true`.

 Example: